 To endorse Ahmadinejad’s world view legitimizes his opinions as academically sound.
 Ironically, Ahmadinejad would likely send every faculty member of Columbia to prison for thinking anything other than his party line if the school were in Iran.

 Giving him a soapbox to proclaim his position is misguided; I further doubt doing so will actually substantiate his standpoints.
 I liken this choice to the desire of people after a violent incident to understand “why” the violence was perpetrated.
 But, would the rambling words of a sociopath make any sense to those with a rational mind?

 Conversely, a colleague of mine shared with me the following thought earlier today:

 “Whatever we repress comes back to bite us.
 When you shine a light in a dark place, there is no longer darkness.”

-Grounding this in a human developmental and psychological theory, her very valid point is that simply ignoring something doesn’t keep it from becoming a problem.
-And, by confronting it head on you can deal with it directly and intentionally.
-I can also understand this approach and, to a degree, feel there is strength in confrontation and interaction.
+Grounding this in a human developmental and psychological theory, my colleague’s point is that simply ignoring something doesn’t keep it from becoming a problem.
+By confronting it you can deal with it directly .
+I understand this approach and, to a degree, feel there is value in confrontation and interaction.

-So then should there be limits to academic inquiry or should any experience be seen as one from which learning can occur?
-This then opens the Pandora’s Box of who is empowered to decide what is and what is not academic inquiry.
+So then, should there be limits to academic inquiry or should every experience be seen as one from which learning can occur?
+This opens a Pandora’s Box of who is empowered to decide what is and what is not academic inquiry.
 Frankly, I don’t know if I am comfortable giving anyone that power.